Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Methods and Data

+We do not apply the full set of GTM practices and do not claim the present work to be a GTM contribution, because neither is required for the research goal we aim for.
+However, we do use open coding, axial coding, constant comparison, memoing, and theoretical sampling and apply a theoretical coding style for our concepts.

-For our research, we rely on a preexisting data set of approx. 100 hours of recorded pair programming sessions from 13 companies which were recorded between 2006 and 2018\cite{ziepre20-pp-ind}.
-57 developers participated.
-They worked on the company's software and \emph{real} tasks.
-The videos we analyzed consisted of a screen recording of the IDE and video with audio of the developers.
+For our research, we rely on a preexisting data set of approximately 100 hours of recorded pair programming sessions from 13 companies which were recorded between 2006 and 2018, the PP-ind repository \cite{ziepre20-pp-ind}.
+57 developers participated in these recordings.
+They work on their respective company's software and \emph{real} tasks.
+The videos we analyzed consist of a screen recording of the IDE and video with audio of the developers.
+For validation, these data were complemented by six 30-to-60 minute semi-structured interviews with six additional developers from four different companies.
+We used these data in the analysis mostly internally, but will also refer to them in the article a few times.
+The ethics regime of our university does not require ERB approval for such work (our interview partners are peers).
+Transcripts of these interviews (in German) are available on Figshare\footnote{\url{https://figshare.com/s/24b1e48102189edd6853}}.
+The video data make visible many proprietary details of the companies' source code; they also allow identifying developers.
+Therefore, they cannot be published.

-Our qualitative research process, which we describe here, started when we noticed how in one of the recorded sessions the pair dynamic seemed to be off and how it was further negatively influenced by knowledge transfer.
-As knowledge transfer is normally viewed as a positive outcome from pair programming we decided to investigate this further.
-The result of this investigation is the present article.
+Our qualitative research process started when we noticed how in one of the recorded sessions the pair dynamic seemed to be \say{off} in the context of knowledge transfer.
+Normally, knowledge transfer is viewed as a \emph{positive} outcome of pair programming, so we decided to investigate this further.